lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 The majority of the objects have low eccentricity and a semi-major axis of about 30 to about 50 au.
 There are several sub-populations of Trans-Neptunian Objects (TNOs), such as the classical, resonant, scattered-disk, and detached.
 A full review of all TNO populations is beyond the scope of this tutorial.
-It is important to note that this plot also includes any comets with semi-major axes between 30 and 100 au.

 2.8.
 Estimate the diameters of the objects using their absolute H magnitudes.
 Where ``H`` is the absolute H magnitude (column ``mpcH``), and ``A`` is the albedo, the diameter :math:`d`